somarkn99/api-basic-setting/README.md

 6. SecureCheck

 You are building apps for many customers but don't know if they will use SSL certificates or not, which may cause some features in your app to break down.
-For that, this middleware prepares to redirect all requests to the https protocol (Under Development until know)
+For that, this middleware prepares to rejected all requests that don't use https Protocol (Under Development until know)

 ```php